Achilles tendon injury can affect everyone, whether you are an athlete or just going about your daily life.

 What are the Causes of Achilles Tendon Injury?

-Achilles tendon injury usually occurs as a result of sudden movement when you push off and when you lift your foot and not when you land.
-Below are some of the risk factors of Achilles tendon injury.
+Achilles tendon injury usually occurs as a result of sudden movement when you push off and lift your foot.

 Risk factors of Achilles Tendon Injury

-Some of the risk factors that can increase the risk of Achilles tendon injury are listed below:
+Below are some of the risk factors of Achilles tendon injury.

 Treatment of Achilles Tendon Injury

-- Rest your legs: This has to do with putting less weight on your leg.
-Sometimes, crutches may be needed.
+Rest your legs: This has to do with putting less weight on your leg.
+Sometimes, crutches may be required.

-- Your doctor or physical therapist, or other health care provider can recommend stretching and strengthening exercises.
+- Medical recommendation: Your doctor or physiotherapist can recommend stretching and strengthening exercises.